Normal periods do not cause excruciating pain, but endometriosis does. There are a number of endometriosis symptoms that should not be ignored.

 An endometriosis diagnosis is considered uncertain until proven by laparoscopy, a surgical procedure done under anesthesia.
 A laparoscopy usually shows the location, size, and extent of the growths.
+Laparoscopy is an invasive surgery to remove the endometrial tissues.
 This helps the doctor and patient make better treatment choices.
 If you or a loved one is experiencing endometriosis-like symptoms, please visit our resources page to find a healthcare provider near you.

 NOTE: Not diagnosing and helping adolescent girls and young women with the early symptoms of endometriosis is more likely to doom them to pain in later years.

 Visit our store for more endometriosis resources such as books, supplements, and vitamins that help people ease the symptoms of this painful disease.